Guldgubbar

 Figural gold foils

 Figural gold foils are small, thin and often beautifully formed pieces of art.
-The surface of the above example is about 1/6 of a square inch and it weights 0, 044 grams.
-The thickness is less than 0,002 inches.
+The surface of the above example is about one squere cm and it weights 0, 044 grams.
+The thickness is about 0,05 mm.
 The picture to the right is the back side, turned for the comparison with the front side to the left.

 The figural foils are normally said to be formed by ”repoussé technique, using patrices”.
 I myself strongly argue that repoussé is correct, but patrices is usually not.
 To me it is obvious that each one of the figural foils has to be examined separately to find out how each one of them was made.
 Doing that, you will find that there is usually no way that they are made by use of patrices.
 Rather, the tools must be miniature versions of normal repoussé and chasing tools, certainly using no hammers, but the force and movements of the hand itself.